DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Page Size Selection

 To enable page size selection, specify the `allowedPageSizes` property of the `PagingPanel` plugin.
-To show all rows on a page you can add the 'all' value to the `allowedPageSizes` property.
+To show all rows on a page you can use `0` as one of the `allowedPageSizes` values.

 The example below demonstrates the basic configuration for the uncontrolled mode.
 The `defaultPageSize` property of the `PagingState` plugin is used to define the initial page size.